Skin color - patchy

 What to Expect at Your Office Visit

-The doctor will carefully examine your skin and ask about your medical history.
+The provider will carefully examine your skin and ask about your medical history.
 You will also be asked about your skin symptoms, such as when you first noticed your skin color change, if it started suddenly, and if you had any skin injuries.

 Tests that may be done include: